frederic-perez/AmE-dictionary/data/dictionary.md

 __like (one’s) life depends on it__ _idiom_ With maximum, possibly desperate, effort or energy (i.e., as if one is at risk of losing one’s life if one fails).
 The boxer started the third round throwing punches like his life depended on it.
 __like (two) peas in a pod__ _idiom_ Said of two people who are very similar in interests, actions, or appearance. _idiom_ Said of two people who are very similar in interests, actions, or appearance. _Betty and Jennifer are like two peas in a pod, so it’s no wonder people sometimes mistake them for sisters._
 __like a chicken with the pip__ _idiom_ In low spirits; in a weak or sickened state or manner. _Poor little Johnny’s been feeling like a chicken with the pip lately.
 I think he must have picked up a bug at school._
+__like attracts like__ _idiom_ People tend to seek out or be attracted to those that are similar or like-minded. _I guess I shouldn’t be surprised that John wants to find other Americans to hang out with.
+Like attracts like, after all._
 __like death warmed up__ _idiom_ In a state or appearance of extreme ill health.
 (Often preceded by “look” or “feel.”)
 __like hell__
 __like hotcakes__ _We are selling English classes like hotcakes._ :es: como churros